jwy5140/jyu-blog/content/pages/2--projects/index.md

 <a href='https://simplecalendar.jayewe.com' target='_blank'><img src='./simple-calendar.png' alt='SimpleCalendar'/></a>

 A simple calendar interface - make/schedule events.
+Currently outdated as my CSS has well developed beyond this.
+Ideally, would like to create a new npm package for calendars in the future.

 <a href='https://simplecalendar.jayewe.com' target='_blank'>Live Link</a> | <a href='https://github.com/jwy5140/Simple-Calendar-App' target='_blank'>Github Repo</a>